git-rebase(1) — Linux manual page

 gitrevisions(7)).

-are then reapplied to the current branch, one by one, in order.
+then reapplied to the current branch, one by one, in order.
+Note

-Note that any commits in HEAD which introduce the same textual
+that any commits in HEAD which introduce the same textual changes

-changes as a commit in HEAD..<upstream> are omitted (i.e., a
+as a commit in HEAD..<upstream> are omitted (i.e., a patch already

-patch already accepted upstream with a different commit message
+accepted upstream with a different commit message or timestamp

-from being completely automatic.
-You will have to resolve any
+being completely automatic.
+You will have to resolve any such

-such merge failure and run git rebase --continue.
-Another option
+merge failure and run git rebase --continue.
+Another option is to

-is to bypass the commit that caused the merge failure with git
+bypass the commit that caused the merge failure with git rebase

 .git/rebase-apply working files, use the command git rebase